You can read this article in Polish via a Google machine translation

 Credenhill Court in the small and picturesque village of Credenhill Herefordshire was once a hostel for Polish war veterans.

 Image attribution – derivative work.
 Original: © Copyright Philip Pankhurst.
 2.0 Generic (CC BY-SA 2.0)

 The Credenhill Court Polish Hostel was run by the charity The Relief Society for Poles, and the hostel closed in 1987.
 That year Credenhill Court Rest Home opened on the same premises as a private care home.
 Under an agreement reached between the Polish charity and the new owners, the remaining Polish veterans could receive continued care.
 Source: Hereford Times article dated 15 March 2005.

 Background – The Polish Resettlement Act of 1947

 To address this situation, the UK Government was forced to create the first piece of mass immigration law that would accommodate the wish of the Polish soldiers to stay in the UK.
-The result of this legislation was The Polish Resettlement Act 1947, which in turn led to the formation of the post-war Polish community in the UK.
+The result of this legislation was The Polish Resettlement Act of 1947, which in turn led to the formation of the post-war Polish community in the UK.

-The residents lived in the Polish Hostel because they would have had difficulty leading independent lives in the community.
+The residents lived in the Polish Hostel because they would have had difficulty living independent lives in the community.
 That was due to what today would be recognised as post-traumatic stress disorder and in some cases a lack of English language skills.